-A hypothetical change of 100 basis points in interest rates for these interest rate swaps would result in a net change in the fair value of interest rate derivatives and earnings (recognized in gains (losses) on interest rate derivatives) of \$73 million as of December 31, 2022.
+A hypothetical change of 100 basis points in interest rates for USAC's interest rate swap would result in a net change in the fair value of interest rate derivatives and earnings (recognized in gains on interest rate derivatives) of \$15 million as of December 31, 2023.
 For the forward-starting interest rate swaps, a hypothetical change of 100 basis points in interest rates would not affect cash flows until the swaps are settled.